USDX (USDX) Price Tops $0.17 on Major Exchanges

-USDX (CURRENCY:USDX) traded flat against the US dollar during the twenty-four hour period ending at 21:00 PM ET on February 28th.
-Over the last week, USDX has traded flat against the US dollar.
-One USDX coin can currently be purchased for approximately $0.17 or 0.00001425 BTC on popular cryptocurrency exchanges.
-USDX has a market cap of $632,827.72 and approximately $1,201.00 worth of USDX was traded on exchanges in the last day.
+USDX (CURRENCY:USDX) traded flat against the U.S. dollar during the one day period ending at 11:00 AM ET on March 6th.
+USDX has a total market capitalization of $632,827.72 and $1,201.00 worth of USDX was traded on exchanges in the last day.
+During the last seven days, USDX has traded flat against the U.S. dollar.
+One USDX coin can now be purchased for approximately $0.17 or 0.00001425 BTC on cryptocurrency exchanges.

 - Max Property Group (MPG) traded flat against the dollar and now trades at $0.0109 or 0.00000023 BTC.